einstein43/MW_portal/web/README.md

 # MW Portal - Web Frontend

+## Summary of Recent Work
+(Updated April 16, 2025)

+Recent development on the web frontend has focused on:
+- Implementation of the login functionality with form validation
+- Creation of a protected route system for authenticated access
+- Development of the dashboard interface
+- Integration with the backend API for authentication services
+- Implementation of the atomic design component structure

 This is the frontend web application for the MW Portal project, built with [Next.js](https://nextjs.org), React, and TypeScript.

 ## Project Overview